Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 April/spring is the best season.

-We hiked from mid-October to mid-November to try to not be in the superheat of the summer.
-This was a great time to hike climate-wise – however, many things closed in the fall when we went as the tourist season was finished so it was a bit harder to find places to sleep and eat.
-But the tradeoff was it was much cooler and that was worth it.
-One other thing to note about hiking in the fall is the days are short, so plan your route with that in mind
+We hiked from mid-October to mid-November to try not to be in the superheat of the summer.
+This was a great time to hike climate-wise; however, many things closed in the fall when we went, and as the tourist season was finished, it was a bit harder to find places to sleep and eat.
+But the tradeoff was that it was much cooler and that it was worth it.
+One other thing to note about hiking in the fall is the days are short, so plan your route with that in mind.

 No – there are no options for this.
 The trail is not as supported as other thru-hikes.
 There isn’t a lot of infrastructure or businesses set up to cater to hikers on the Lycian Way.
-If you choose to do the hike with a tourist company – then they will likely be able to transport your bags.
+If you choose to do the hike with a tourist company, they will likely be able to transport your bags.

 Map of Costa Brava Coastal Path